Gentle Monster: Marketing and collaborations

-In 2020, the brand collaborated with singer Jennie Kim of Blackpink to release the Jentle Home collection, and Canadian rapper Kris Wu for the release of the Gentle Wu collection.

-In 2022, the brand released a second collection with Kim, called the Jentle Garden collection.
-A mobile game was developed in promotion of the collaboration, while pop-up stores were opened in five cities: Seoul, Los Angeles, Hong Kong, Singapore, and Shanghai.
+In 2020, the brand collaborated with singer Jennie Kim of Blackpink to release the Jentle Home collection, and the Canadian former rapper Kris Wu for the release of the Gentle Wu collection.
+The brand has since released two more collections with Kim, in 2022 (Jentle Garden) (Note: A mobile game was developed in promotion of Jentle Garden, while pop-up stores were opened in Seoul, Los Angeles, Hong Kong, Singapore, and Shanghai, respectively.) and 2024 (Jentle Salon).

 In 2023, the brand collaborated with Chinese singer Cai Xukun to release his Crystal Clear collection.
-An event app was developed for the collaboration which was available in mainland China, Taiwan, Hong Kong, South Korea, Dubai, Singapore, Japan, and the United States.
+An event app was developed for the collaboration which was available in mainland China, Taiwan, Hong Kong, South Korea, Dubai, Singapore, Japan, and the United States, with pop-ups organised in Shanghai and Beijing.

 In 2024, Gentle Monster collaborated with French luxury fashion house Maison Margiela on the "2024 Maison Margiela x Gentle Monster" collection.
-Additionally, the brand released a third collaboration with Jennie Kim titled "Jentle Salon".
 The same year, Gentle Monster collaborated with the video game Tekken 8, launching the "Gentle Monster x Tekken 8" collection inspired by characters from the game.